Recently I had the great privilege of presenting at the 2018 Mindshop Conference on how to embrace lean startup principles to accelerate innovation.

 - Underestimating effort to build something (you can get an app on Freelancer for $10,000 and build a billion-dollar business with it, right?)

 - Thinking that “it is hard to find” automatically means there is a big opportunity

 How to Get Lean

-If you haven’t already, I’d heartily recommend to you to find an opportunity to get along to an event.
+If you haven’t already, I’d heartily recommend you to find an opportunity to get along to an event.
 And if you are thinking of putting on an event, make sure you get assistance from quality facilitators who understand how to make an event like this work.
-Getting high energy from the get go is critical.
+Getting high energy from the get-go is critical.
 Involve people at all levels of an organisation, and ensure diversity of age; it isn’t just a young person’s sport.